NanditaMahapatra/NanditaMahapatra/README.md

-# 👋 Hi there, I'm Nandita Mahapatra!
+# Hi there, I'm Nandita Mahapatra!

-I'm a passionate **Frontend Developer** with a love for clean UI, performance-driven apps, and crafting delightful user experiences which tell a story.
+I'm a **Frontend Developer** with a love for clean UI, performance-driven apps, and crafting delightful user experiences which tell a story.
 Currently, I’m on the journey to expand my horizons into exploring more through Next.js, exploring the depths of JavaScript, React, and backend technologies.

 ---